12 Best portable standalone drawing tablets

 Operating System

-The core differences amongst standalone drawing tablets is the operating system preference.
+The key differences amongst standalone drawing tablets is the operating system preference.

 No Android tablet has truly been able to beat the iPad Pro for creatives.
-That isn’t down to the iPad being larger, having a better screen or a more premium design – it’s down to apps, like procreate app.
+That isn’t down to the iPad being larger, having a better screen or a more premium design – it’s down to apps.

 Pressure Sensitivity

-Pressure sensitivity is a critical factor for any digital drawing tablet.
+Pressure sensitivity is a critical factor for any digital pen tablet.
 High-pressure sensitivity will allow you to sketch, shade, and draw accurate designs.

 The best drawing tablets will capture every detail for you.
 Some models even have advanced features like tilt recognition capability.